cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 in stable branches as soon as possible.
 If backports are delayed, this can also delay releases which is important to avoid especially if there are security-sensitive bug fixes that require an immediate release.

-In addition, when a backport PR is open, the person opening it is responsible to drive it to completion, even if it stretches after the assigned week of backporting hat.
-If this is not feasible (e.g. PTO), you are responsible to initiate handover of the PR to the next week's backporters.

 If you can't backport a PR due technical constraints feel free to contact the original author of that PR directly so they can backport the PR themselves.